 In her exhibition Heirloom, Larissa Sansour takes us to a dystopic future where the Earth has undergone an ecological collapse.
 There, the human clone Alia addresses the trauma, life goals and dreams of previous generations.
-What stories do we take over from previous generations?
+What stories do we take over from these?
 How are our lives shaped by this heirloom?

-With thanks to The Danish Arts Foundation
+With thanks to The Danish Arts Foundation.